-In either instance, if you wish to make an Investment, you must complete the Investment Agreement, which accompanies the Offering Circular, and deliver it to WIF, either electronically or through the mail, and fund the principal amount of your Investment.
-Instead of issuing to you a paper certificate evidencing your Investment, we will register your Investment on our books only and send you a confirmation of receipt of payment for the Investment in the applicable amount.
+In either instance, if you wish to make an Investment, you must complete the investment agreement, which accompanies the Offering Circular, and deliver it to WIF, either electronically or through the mail, and fund the principal amount of your Investment.
+Instead of issuing a paper certificate evidencing your Investment, we will register your Investment on our books only and send you a transaction notice.